 Line two rectangular tins with greased baking paper.

 In a stand mixer, cream the butter and sugar together until pale and fluffy.

 While mixing at high speed, add the eggs one at a time with a pinch of the flour mix.

 Allow the batter to come back together smoothly before adding each egg.

-Turn the mixer down to low speed, add the flour, vanilla and ground almonds and mix gently until smooth.
+Turn the mixer down to low speed, add the flour, milk, vanilla and ground almonds and mix gently until smooth.

 Remove half of the batter and stir though the pink food coloring.

 Place into the preheated oven and bake for 20 minutes, or until an inserted skewer comes out clean.